arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/esp32-upload/esp32-upload.md

 ---
-title: Upload firmware to the ESP32 on the UNO R4 WiFi
+title: Arduino UNO R4 WiFi Upload to ESP32
 description: Learn how to upload firmware to the ESP32-S3 on the UNO R4 WiFi
 author: Hannes Siebeneicher
 tags: [ESP32, esptool, Flash]